Pcoder534/WebCraft-Wizard/README.md

-# WebCraftWizard
+# WebCraft-Wizard

-WebCraftWizard is a powerful frontend tool designed to empower users in creating responsive webpage templates effortlessly, without the need for coding.
+WebCraft-Wizard is a powerful frontend tool designed to empower users in creating responsive webpage templates effortlessly, without the need for coding.
 With an intuitive graphical interface, users can add, move, resize, and customize div elements seamlessly.

 ## Key Features